bon-ami/jirrit/README.md

 ## Actions

 - Jira
-  - transfer an issue
+  - transfer a case to someone
-  - change an issue's state
+  - move status of a case
-  - show details of an issue
+  - show details of a case
   - list comments of a case
   - add a comment to a case
-  - list my open issues
+  - list my open cases
   - link a case to the other
-  - change an issue's states from open all the way to resolved
+  - reject a case from any known statues
+  - close a case to resolved from any known statues (change it to resolved)
-  - resolve an issue, adding test condition="none", steps="default design" and expectation="none"
+  - close a case with default design as steps (change it to resolved, adding test condition="none", steps="default design" and expectation="none")
-  - resolve an issue, adding test condition="none", steps="general requirement" and expectation="none"
+  - close a case with general requirement as steps (change it to resolved, adding test condition="none", steps="general requirement" and expectation="none")

 - Gerrit
-  - list merged commits by branch and assignee
+  - list merged submits of someone
-  - list my open commits
+  - list my open submits
+  - list sb.'s open submits
-  - list an assignee's open commits
+  - list all my open revisions/commits
-  - list all open commits
+  - list all open submits
-  - show details of an commit by commit ID or change ID
+  - show details of a submit (by commit ID or change ID)
-  - show current revision of a commit
+  - show reviewers of a submit
-  - show current revision of all my open commits
-  - show reviewing scores of a commit
+  - show revision/commit of a submit
-  - rebase a commit
+  - rebase a submit
-  - merge a commit
+  - merge a submit
+  - add scores to a submit (Code-Review +2, Verified +1, (and Manual-Testing, or other field as configured, +1))
-  - wait for a commit to be mergable and merge it, adding scores when needed
+  - add socres, wait for it to be mergable and merge a submit
-  - for all open commits of a branch by an assignee, wait them to be mergable and merge them, adding scores when needed
+  - add socres, wait for it to be mergable and merge sb.'s submits
-  - Code-Review +2, Verified +1, (and Manual-Testing, or other field as configured, +1) to a commit
-  - abandon all my open commits
+  - abandon all my open submits
-  - abandon a commit
+  - abandon a submit
-  - cherry pick all my open commits
+  - cherry pick all my open submits
-  - cherry pick a commit
+  - cherry pick a submit

 ## Input grammar

- - If previous field has a value, [Enter] without any characters will use that value.
+ - For most prompts, [Enter] without default value as shown is taken as an invalid input and return to previous menu.
- - If previous value is in the format of ".+\-[0-9]+", and the new input is just a number, it will be taken as the number replacing the previous number part.
+ - If previous value is in the format of ".+\-[0-9]+", or X-0, to be easier to read, and the new input is just a number, it will be taken as the number replacing the previous number part.
  - In some cases, input support multiple lines.
 End an input with "\" to indicate it is a line of multiple ones and continue inputting.
- - In some cases, input ".+\-[0-9]+[,][0-9]+" to batch process all the ID's between, and including, the two numbers.
+ - In some cases, input ".+\-[0-9]+[,][,][0-9]+", or "X-0,,1", or "0,,1", to be easier to read, to batch process all the ID's between, and including, the two numbers.
+Input "X-0,Y-1,2", to be easier to read, to batch process all the ID's listed, adding previous letter part. ("X-0,Y-1,2" will result in processing X-0, Y-1 and Y-2.)
 Supported for: closure in JIRA; rebase, merge and abandon in Gerrit.